Ray's the Steaks Returns as an Homage Pop-Up

 Taylor got to know Landrum more personally when the restaurateur would frequent Rhodeside Grill.
 More recently, Taylor got an email from Landrum out of the blue to say how proud he was of Your Only Friend.
 They got to talking, and Taylor pitched the idea to bring back some Ray’s specials for a limited time.
 Without hesitation, Landrum handed over his recipes—and then some.
 Taylor says the interaction wasn’t so different from his rehearsal dinner; despite a limited, planned set menu Landrum ended up sending out everything he had.
 “It was very much the same thing,” he says.
 “It was like, ‘Yeah, maybe we’ll do a steak.’
 It turned into ‘we’ll do the whole thing.'”

-The $55 pix-fixe menu starts with parker house bialys and an assortment of canapés.
+The $55 prix-fixe menu starts with parker house bialys and an assortment of canapés.
 You can also add on Ray’s famous sherry crab bisque for an extra $15.
 The main attraction is, of course, the steak.
 There are 10 options to choose from, including steak au poivre, picanha with chimichurri, boneless Delmonico with horseradish cream, and more.
 On the side: Ray’s mashed potatoes and creamed spinach.
 Expect a few extras thrown in too, such as peanut butter-chocolate “tiger butter” sweets.

 Taylor and Kurtz are putting their own mark on the menu with a martini list.
 The four options ($16 each) include their signature “clean dirty” martini with clarified olive brine, a 50/50 gin martini, a Bamboo with fino sherry and blanc vermouth, and a gibson with lacto vidalia onion brine.
 There will also be a couple Les Lunes wines ($16 by the glass or $70 for a bottle).